Kingston v Epsom, Alexander Cup semi-final 10-board match played at the Willoughby Arms, Kingston on 5 February 2025

 Kingston, the clear favourites, won the semi-final of the Alexander Cup, the Surrey team knockout championship, by a wide margin but were full of admiration for the youthful Epsom team.
 At one point during the evening, the balance of the match was evenly poised.
 The 8½–1½ result flatters Kingston because the games were much closer.

 The first game to finish was at 9pm when Mike Healey trapped the queen of Chris Wright, a former Kingstonian.
 Sometimes it is easier to capture an unsuspecting queen rather than a well-defended king.
-The full brevity may may be useful for instructional purposes.
+The full brevity may may have some instructional value.

 The final position